WatermelonArray/Luau-project/README.md

 	DataPackets being thrown around on the network from only server sided animations
 	- less laggier in both frames and network pings!

-### Hopefully you do consider this option more viable than varient A!
+### Hopefully you do consider this option more viable than Variant A!

 ---